- Scope and Consent

 Information will only be retained as necessary to comply with law and regulation, prevent fraud, resolve disputes, analyze or troubleshoot programs, enforce our terms and conditions, or take other actions permitted by law.

 9. Notice to California Residents

-California residents may request a list of all third-parties to which our Site has disclosed certain personal information (as defined by California law) during the preceding year for those third parties' direct marketing purposes.
+California residents may request a list of all third parties to which our Site has disclosed certain personal information (as defined by California law) during the preceding year for those third parties' direct marketing purposes.
 If you are a California resident and want such a list, please contact us at firstname.lastname@example.org.
-For all requests, you must put the statement "Your California Privacy Rights" in the body of your request, as well as your name, street address, city, state, and zip code.
+For all requests, you must put the statement "Your California Privacy Rights" in the body of your request, as well as your name, street address, city, state and ZIP code.
 In the body of your request, please provide enough information for us to determine if this applies to you.
 You need to attest to the fact that you are a California resident and provide a current California address for our response.
-Please note that we will not accept requests via the telephone, mail, or by facsimile, and we are not responsible for notices that are not labeled or sent properly, or that do not have complete information.
+Please note that we will not accept requests via the telephone, mail or by facsimile, and we are not responsible for notices that are not labeled or sent properly or that do not have complete information.

 12. Children's Privacy

 Our Site is not intended for children under the age of 13.
 For information about the Children’s Online Privacy Protection Act (COPPA), visit the FTC website: www.ftc.gov.

 13. Territorial Scope and Processing

 We are located in the United States.
 Our services are available for eligible United States users.
 Our Site uses a network of computers, cloud-based services and other infrastructure and information technology that is based in the United States.
 Additionally, we may use third-party service providers that are located in and process or store your personal information in the United States, the European Union and other countries.